Eric Koester

-Eric Koester is an American professor from Georgetown University.
+Eric Koester is an American academic and entrepreneur.
+He is a professor of entrepreneurship and innovation at Georgetown University and the founder of Manuscripts, an organization focused on writing and publishing support for authors.
+Koester is also known for his work in developing educational and community-based programs related to authorship and creative entrepreneurship..

 Early life and education

 Koester was born in Beaumont, Texas, before his family moved to Omaha, Nebraska, when he was one.
 He started MEGO Consulting, his first company in 1992 and began publishing research and consulting reports, including his first book on plastics recycling for Mastio & Associates in 1994.
 He completed a BS in Finance & Marketing from Marquette University.
 He received his Juris Doctor from George Washington University Law School in Washington DC.

 Career

 Koester started his career at Ventana Medical Systems, which Roche bought for $3.4 billion in 2008.
 In 2006, Koester joined Cooley LLP as a corporate securities attorney, especially for their emerging firms and venture capital practice.

 In 2010, he joined the cloud marketing firm Appature as its director of operations and general counsel, and in 2011, he co-founded Zaarly with Bo Fishback and Ian Hunter.
 Among the investors in Zaarly were Ashton Kutcher, Meg Whitman, CEO of eBay, and Kleiner Perkins.
+Zaarly was recognized by Fast Company as one of the Fifty Most Innovative Companies in the World.

 In 2013, he co-founded Main Street Genome with Scott Case (acquired in 2015).
 He was also appointed as the managing director of NextGen Venture Partners.

 In 2013, Georgetown University recruited Koester as a professor of Entrepreneurship and Innovation.

-Koester runs Manuscripts which provides author-centric publishing services, including author and creator educational and support programs.
+In addition to his academic career, Koester founded Manuscripts, a B Corporation focused on writing and publishing support.
+The company was named among the fastest-growing education companies by Inc. and has supported thousands of authors in manuscript development and publishing, including numerous national and international award finalists and winners.
 He has helped thousands of individuals, with his course named 2018's Most Innovative by USASBE.
+He is also the host of The Modern Author podcast, which features conversations with authors and innovators.

 His Book Creators community program has helped more than 1,500 first-time writers develop and publish their first books, and has generated more than fifty national book prize winners or finalists in 2020–2022.